Successfully Soften Hard Brown Sugar With These Tips

 If you are going to use brown sugar in a recipe and your brown sugar in the pantry is already open, it's a good idea to check its condition a few days before you plan to use it.
 If it's hard, place a few apple slices (or a slice of bread) in an air-tight container with the brown sugar.
 Then remove the apple slices or bread when the sugar has softened.
 You can also place the brown sugar in a bowl, cover it with a damp cloth, and let it sit overnight.
 By the time you need to cook with the sugar, it should be a perfect consistency for measuring it out.

 If You Need It Right Now

-If you've decided that you just have to make some cookies that call for brown sugar right this minute or you want brown sugar to sweeten your oatmeal, place the brown sugar in a microwave-safe bowl and cover it with a damp paper towel.
+If you've decided that you just have to make some cookies that call for brown sugar right this minute, or you want brown sugar to sweeten your oatmeal, place the brown sugar in a microwave-safe bowl and cover it with a damp paper towel.
 Microwave the sugar in 20-second increments until it is soft.
-Use your fingers or a fork to soften any clumps that remain.
-The sugar will be hot so be sure to handle it carefully.
+You can use your fingers or a fork to soften any clumps that remain.
+When it's done, the sugar will be hot so be sure to handle it carefully.

 Why These Tricks Work